 Simulations are dynamic and require problem-solving.
 Introducing randomness into a scenario means that no experience is identical, even during replay.
 This increases an individual’s exposure to new content.
 Just ten randomized variables introduce 3,628,800 possible outcomes.
 Dynamically changing content provides a superior training foundation over the traditional static material.

-Interactive XR applications that make use of augmented or mixed realities are extremely useful for training and problem-solving in the field.
+augmented or mixed realities are extremely useful for training and problem-solving in the field.
 With the addition of ruggedized smart devices to the front lines of the petroleum industry, there is an opportunity to provide software solutions that can address user needs in critical situations.

 The digitization of information has made mass deploying complex data easier than ever before.
 By modernizing the way user manuals, repair manuals, or safety training are visualized, the accessibility of this information can be improved.
 Information that has been digitized is more re-usable than traditional paper medium.
 It is an important way to catalog intellectual property for use and distribution.
 Architectural plans, point cloud data, and detailed schematics can now be accessible in XR everywhere you need them.
 Instant access to this information during a critical period can save lives, or impact the bottom line when repairs are taking place.
 These technologies can allow a novice to access the experience of a seasoned professional to help guide their work.
 Equipment subcomponents can be identified in real time and visualized for repair, inspection, and training.

 In closing, the ROI for XR training is measurable against the bottom line.
 In addition to academic studies supporting the data, testing and statistics management allow for tracking an individual or team’s progress.
 Tracking response time, accuracy, and task management give new insights to an individual or team collective skill level.
 It also allows you to measure progressive improvements that directly impact the bottom line, and save lives.